cindyl5697/sep11-freedom-project/entries/entry03.md

 _________________

-In this code shown below (is the continuation/additional input of the code from the previous entry), the <body> section contains a title of the task selection using the code (line 1):
+In this code shown below is the continuation/additional input of the code from the previous entry (An explanation of the code):
+The <body> section contains a title of the task selection using the code (line 1):
 ```HTML
 <p class="header"> Task </p>
 ```